jhpyle/docassemble/_docs/functions.md

 If your document containing the logo has more than one page, you can specify which page to use by setting `logo_page` to the page number of the page you want to use.

+The optional keyword parameter `multi` is used when you want to overlay two PDF files with the same number of pages on top of one another.
+(That is, page 1 of document A will be overlayed with page 1 of document B, page 2 of document a will be overlayed with page 2 of document B, etc.)

+{% include demo-side-by-side.html demo="overlay-pdf-multi" %}

+When `multi=True` is used, the `first_page`, `last_page`, `only`, and
+`logo_page` parameters are disregarded.

 ## <a name="zip_file"></a>zip_file()